Wartem/nestcast/README.md

 - `POST /api/pause_audio`: Pauses audio playback on selected devices (Not yet available)
 - `POST /api/stop_audio`: Stops audio playback on selected devices (Not yet available)

+Note that for simplification and ease of use there is not yet any authentication for accessing the endpoints.
+HTTPS might also be added later for encrypted communication.

 ## Google Chrome Extension

 NestCast includes a Google Chrome extension that needs to be customized for your environment.
 You'll need to manually adjust strings like IP address and port to match your setup.

 Chrome Extension Screenshot:
 ![Chrome Extension](https://github.com/user-attachments/assets/d2f66809-c4fa-4303-96bc-4961eaf6375d)

+## Security and Warning

+This project is currently in a simplified state for ease of use and development.
+Please be aware of the following security considerations:

+1. **No Authentication**: There is not yet any authentication implemented for accessing the endpoints.
+This means anyone with access to the server can interact with the API.

+2. **No HTTPS**: The current implementation does not use HTTPS for encrypted communication.
+This may be added in future updates to enhance security.

+3. **Local Use Only**: Due to these security limitations, it is strongly recommended to use this project only on a local area network (LAN) and not expose it to the public internet.

+4. **Potential Vulnerabilities**: Without proper authentication and encryption, the system may be vulnerable to unauthorized access and data interception.

+5. **Future Improvements**: Authentication mechanisms and HTTPS support are planned for future updates to improve the security of this project.

+**Warning**: Do not deploy this project in its current state to any production environment or expose it to untrusted networks.
+It is intended for development and testing purposes only within a controlled, private network environment.
+The user must own and control the network on which this project is deployed.
+The developers of this project do not take any responsibility for misuse or unauthorized access resulting from improper deployment or security practices.

+By using this project, you acknowledge that you understand the security risks involved and accept full responsibility for its deployment and use.
+It is your responsibility to ensure that the project is used in compliance with all applicable laws and regulations.

 ## Troubleshooting